Our music curriculum intent

 Instrument lessons and Choir

 Once children reach KS2, they are given opportunities to learn a musical instrument.
 We currently offer a range of woodwind instruments (Miss Pecker) and guitar (Mr Gilmour).
-We also offer KS2 children the opportunity to join our school choir, led by Miss Tyson and Mrs Baptie.
+We also offer KS2 children the opportunity to join our school choir, led by Mrs Fullalove and Mrs Baptie.
 This provides children the opportunity to take part in a range of singing events which vary each year.
 These provide fantastic opportunities for children to sing with other schools, develop confidence and create memories which they will never forget.